Updated August 3, 2023

 ZTA architecture overview

-The functional components of ZTA consist of data security, endpoint security, identity and access management (IAM), and security analytics:
+Meanwhile, the functional components of ZTA consist of data security, endpoint security, identity and access management (IAM), and security analytics:

 To learn more about ZTA and its importance, please refer to NextLabs’ interview with Alper Kerman, author of the Implementing a Zero Trust Architecture document, on Why is Zero Trust Architecture (ZTA) Important?